WOVNio/wovnjava/README.md

 A flag to control whether or not to show wovnjava version number in the `X-Wovn-Handler` HTTP response header.

-Turn off showVersion by setting the parameter to false.
+Hide wovnjava version number from HTTP header by setting `showVersion` to false.
 ```XML
 <init-param>
   <param-name>showVersion</param-name>